Ashistry/discover-awesome/README.md

 - Databases of repository names/links/descriptions with relevant stats are provided by me, right here in the repository, and updated once at least once a week.

+- On first run, you will be sent to GitHub to install discover-awesome-bot on your account to make authenticated API requests with.

-- When you use the command, an interactive paged list will be presented to you.
+- Then, when you use the tool, an interactive paged list will be presented to you.

-- Select one, and only then the contents of the readme are scraped and processed a little bit for reading in your terminal with clickable links.
+- Select one, and only then the contents of the readme are requested and processed a little bit for reading in your terminal with clickable links.

 - If you want to refresh the databases, pass the `--refresh` argument, which will fetch them from this repository.

-P.S.
-Want to build the database yourself?
-Please see [this section](#build-the-database-yourself).
+(P.S.: Want to build the database yourself?
+Please see [this section](#build-the-database-yourself).)

+- Want an offline mode or don't want to authenticate with GitHub?
+Willing to reserve about 150MB for discover-awesome?
+Check out [discover-awesome-offline](TODO)

 Includes a **random mode**.
 When you use random, a random link (with frontmatter excluded) from a random repository's readme in the topic is selected and printed to standard output for manual clicking.